jackw2005/BSE_Portfolio/index.md

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|
 | Jack | Redwood High School | Mechanical/Aerospace Engineering | Rising Senior |

+# Final Milestone
+My final milestone was to make everything I had built so far into a wearable device.
+For this, I needed to find something I could affix my tech to that was comfortable and practical.
+I first tested old fingerless biking gloves, but they were not long enough to include the battery pack, making it bulky.
+I then modified an elbow sleeve to fit around my hand and wrist, which worked very well.
+All I had to do after that was glue the battery pack, perfboard, and sensor to the sleeve.
+To protect my hand from the spiky underside of the perfboard, I glued foam between the board and the glove, also providing stability.
+For the sensor, I did a similar thing, except I used cardboard.
+I also had to be precise with my placement, so that I could get wrist mobility without the board and battery pack hitting each other.
+I then cut the top of the elbow sleeve so that you could rest your fingers without disrupting the sensor, and glued everything on.
+After a few tweaks, this project was finally done.

 ![Front Hand](https://github.com/jackw2005/BSE_Portfolio/blob/gh-pages/IMG_2496%20(1).jpg)

 ![Back Hand](https://github.com/jackw2005/BSE_Portfolio/blob/gh-pages/IMG_2497%20(1).jpg)

-# Final Milestone
-My final milestone is the increased reliability and accuracy of my robot.
-I ameliorated the sagging and fixed the reliability of the finger.
-As discussed in my second milestone, the arm sags because of weight.
-I put in a block of wood at the base to hold up the upper arm; this has reverberating positive effects throughout the arm.
-I also realized that the forearm was getting disconnected from the elbow servo’s horn because of the weight stress on the joint.
-Now, I make sure to constantly tighten the screws at that joint.

 [![Raspberry Pi Camera](https://res.cloudinary.com/marcomontalbano/image/upload/v1622153797/video_to_markdown/images/youtube--zfBHD4v8hD0-c05b58ac6eb4c4700831b2b3070cd403.jpg)](https://www.youtube.com/watch?v=zfBHD4v8hD0 "Raspberry Pi Camera"){:target="_blank" rel="noopener"}

 [![Final Milestone](https://res.cloudinary.com/marcomontalbano/image/upload/v1612573869/video_to_markdown/images/youtube--F7M7imOVGug-c05b58ac6eb4c4700831b2b3070cd403.jpg )](https://www.youtube.com/watch?v=F7M7imOVGug&feature=emb_logo "Final Milestone"){:target="_blank" rel="noopener"}

 # Second Milestone
 My second milestone was getting all of the components into on compact module.
-I did this by using a perfboard, which I placed all of my
+I did this by using a perfboard, which I placed all of my electronics on.
+I had to do some planning (final drawings shown below) to make the wiring simple, so there was as little interference as possible.
+This meant using resistors to go around some of the wiring in order to get all of the components connected.
+After planning came sautering, which went very well.
+I also had to find a different power source, as before I had just powered the arduino with the computer, so I used a battery pack that fits 4 AA batteries.
+Though bulky, the batteries would last a long time, longer than a 9v, which was another option I had in mind.
+After sautering the battery pack in, my second milestone was done.

 ![Drawing Pic 1](https://github.com/jackw2005/BSE_Portfolio/blob/main/CamScanner%2008-03-2022%2011.23n_1.jpg)